Council members look to re-route money from libraries to address drainage issues

 WBRZ asked the metro council members on which way they are leaning toward with the tax re-dedication.
 Six members including Lamont Cole (co-sponsor), Dwight Hudson (co-sponsor), Brandon Noel, Aaron Moak, Laurie Adams and Cleve Dunn are leaning towards approval.

 Denise Amoroso, Chauna Banks and Jennifer Racca are on the fence.
-Carloyn Coleman and Erika Green did not get back to WBRZ, and Rowdy Gaudet is on vacation.
+Carloyn Coleman and Erika Green did not get back to WBRZ and Rowdy Gaudet was not available to share his position.

 Metro council will likely vote on the issue Wednesday night.
 If approved, the proposal would go to voters on November 13.

-Note: UPDATE: The vote fell short of passage during Wednesday's metro council meeting.
-Read the update here: https://www.wbrz.com/news/metro-council-won-t-approve-proposal-to-re-route-money-from-libraries-to-drainage-144613